 - Comprehensive land claims negotiations with federal and provincial governments

 - Establishment, design, and governance of Indigenous organizations in areas including health, education, economic development, justice, policing and self-government

-We have also provided advice and representation to aboriginal organizations and businesses, including:
+Advice and representation to aboriginal organizations and businesses:

 - Implementation of land claims agreements and self-government legislation

 - Financing community housing projects and commercial real estate development

 - Construction contracts and service agreements